Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

 ### Define the ULM Sentiment Classifier

-As previously mentioned, the ULM Sentiment Classifier consists of two major parts, the pre-trained ULM ("backbone"), plus classifier ("custom head").
+As previously discussed, the ULM Sentiment Classifier consists of two parts, the pre-trained ULM ("backbone"), plus classifier ("custom head").
 This is similar to transfer learning, for example as with a computer vision model, a pre-trained Deep Learning model is loaded with pre-trained weights followed by the addition of a task-specific output stage.
 The entire model (backbone + custom head) is then tuned for the specific task, sentiment classification.
 We set the dimensions of backbone, the same as the pre-trained ULM model including embedding size of 400, 3 hidden layers (`nl` = 3), with 1150 activations each (`nh` = 1150).
 The bptt (backpropagate through time parameter) is set to 70.

 The classifier, "custom head," consists of two layers.
 The first layer of the classifier contains emb_sz x 3 (1200) ReLU activations and the second layer softmax activation that outputs probabilities over the two target classes (pos and neg).
 The output of the classifier corresponds to the largest probability.

 After setting the ULM Sentiment Classifier parameters, a data loader is created, `md`, where the dataset is passed to the data loader constructor, to generate one batch at a time.

 The reason for the 3 x emb_sz activations is to receive 3 sets of activations from the ULM, corresponding to concatenated pooling.
 These 3 sets of activations correspond to the last hidden state of the ULM, H, `maxpool(H)`, and `meanpool(H)`, where maxpool and meanpool operate on as large history as available in the GPU memory.
 The optimization function includes Adam Optimization, with gradient clipping of 25 (to prevent divergence).
 The regularization function `reg_fn` helps to avoid overfitting.
-The `max_seq` is an important parameter that defines the maximum sequence handled by the GPU at one time.
+The `max_seq` is an important parameter that defines the maximum sequence handled by the GPU.
 The GPU memory needs to accommodate this sequence length.

 ```python